neondatabase/website/content/docs/guides/prisma.md

 "s0" already exists
 ```

 To avoid this issue, make sure you are using a direct connection to the database for Prisma Migrate.
 Neon supports both pooled and direct connections to the same database.
-See [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling) for details.

 You can configure a direct connection while allowing applications to use Prisma Client with a pooled connection by adding a `directUrl` property to the datasource block in your `schema.prisma` file.
 For example: